ayatokura/ai-openscale/wos-troubleshoot.md

 {: troubleshoot}
 {: support}

-The following error applies to {{site.data.keyword.wos4d_full}} version 2.1.0.2 and version 2.5.0.
+The following error applies to the following {{site.data.keyword.wos4d_full}} versions: 2.1.0.2, 2.5.0, 3.0.0, 3.0.1, and 3.0.2.
 You may see the following error display: **Action Create Payload Tables has failed: Invalid token**.
 {: tsSymptoms}

 In addition to that UI message, the dashboard service log might contain the following entry: